-Join Tim Grey for an in-depth discussion in this video The Color Range command, part of Photoshop Selections Workshop.
+Join Tim Grey for an in-depth discussion in this video The Color Range command, part of Photoshop: Selections (2011).

 In many cases you'll find you want to create a selection based on specific …color values within an image and in those cases the color range command provides …not only the ability to create selections of objects based on their color but also …the ability to transition that selection into areas of similar color. …Let's see how it's done.
 To get started, we'll choose the color …range command from the select menu.
 This will bring up the color range …dialog, where we can start to create a selection based on particular color …values within the image.
 There are options to create selections …based on existing color values from the select pop up.…